-General Easements ("GE") are currently platted along the boundaries of Lot 126R and Lot 152R that are adjacent to Country Club Drive ("Country Club Drive GE's").
+General Easements ("GE") are currently platted along the boundary of Lot 126R that is adjacent to Country Club Drive ("Country Club Drive GE's").
 One additional GE is currently platted along the western boundary of Lot 126R ("Western GE").
-The Applicant proposes to maintain all currently platted GE's on the Property.
-An additional 16' GE is proposed on the eastern boundary of Lot 126R-1.
+The Applicant proposes to maintain all currently platted GE's on Lot 126R.
+A new 16' GE is proposed on the eastern boundary of Lot 126R-1.
 Internal 10' setbacks are proposed for the Single Family lots providing separation between the Single Family dwellings and additional room to run utilities (if needed) and to accommodate drainage, grading, and snow storage.

 Existing utilities are primarily located within the right-of-way of Country Club Drive and will remain there.
-Proposed utilities for the Single Family Lots will be run within the private Access Tract (Tract A) and within the internal setbacks to the greatest extent possible.
+Proposed utilities for the Single Family Lots will be run within the private Access Tract 126 and within the internal setbacks to the greatest extent possible.